National Media Join First Amendment Fight Over Access to Court Records

 The Ventura clerk and the Judicial Council have continued to fight against press access with scorched-earth tactics, and a few likeminded clerks have continued to withhold the new complaints despite Otero’s ruling.

 As the immediacy of news contained in a fresh complaint fades into “old news,” the clerks run through clerical tasks that are dependent on the vagaries of the work schedule of civil servants interrupted or slowed by vacancies, holidays and staff parties.
-Delays in press access run from one day to a couple weeks, extending in at least one court in California out to 3 months.
+Delays in press access run from one day to a couple weeks, and in at least one court in California, have extended out to 3 months.

 “Immediacy has always been an essential component of newsworthiness,” the media brief said.
 “A delay beyond timely access irreparably harms the public’s interest in learning about cases pending before the courts.
 That is even more true in the modern news environment where timeliness is critical to newsworthiness.”